winnall/OSGiJavaFXUsage/README.md

 This illustrates the usage of [winnall/OSGiJavaFX][osgi-javafx].

-The bundle `Usage.java` creates an instance of `JavaFXLauncher` (from [winnall/OSGiJavaFX][osgi-javafx]).
-The name of the JavaFX `Application` to be executed is passed to the method `launch()` of `JavaFX`.
+The service `Usage.java` creates an instance of `JavaFXLauncher` (from [winnall/OSGiJavaFX][osgi-javafx]).
+The name of the JavaFX `Application` to be executed is passed to the method `JavaFXLauncher.launch()`.
 This `Application` must be implemented by subclassing `AbstractJavaFXApplication`, which is abstract only in concept (i.e. it is NOT an `abstract class`).
 In the case implemented in this example the application is the classic JavaFX "hello world".

 The class `HelloWorld.java` contains the "hello world" application.
 Note that this class may NOT be compiled as a declarative service NOR as a main class replacement as is typical with JavaFX POJOs.